marklogic/marklogic-spark-connector/docs/writing.md

 Both columns should have values in each row in the DataFrame.
 If the connector encounters a row that does not have a value for any column in the URI template, an error will be thrown.

+As of the 2.3.0 release, you can also use a [JSONPointer](https://www.rfc-editor.org/rfc/rfc6901) expression to reference a value.
+This is often useful in conjunction with the `spark.marklogic.write.jsonRootName` option.
+For example, if `spark.marklogic.write.jsonRootName` is set to "Employee", and you wish to include the `employee_id` value in a URI, you would use the following configuration:

+    .option("spark.marklogic.write.uriTemplate", "/example/{organization}/{/Employee/employee_id}.json")

 If you are writing file rows that conform to
 [Spark's binaryFile schema](https://spark.apache.org/docs/latest/sql-data-sources-binaryFile.html), the `path`,